Aeneas137/starflt-tlc-remaster/README.md

 The old Allegro game engine in TLC works well but is difficult to deal with if any changes are needed.
 The game took a very long time to debug and finish because of Allegro.
 Granted, it was faster to adopt than DirectX, and cross-platform was a major consideration at the dawn of the project.
 This was a mistake.
 We should have used DirectX from the start.
 Going with Pygame eliminates the problem of updates.
 A python-based game will run on all kinds of different hardware.

 We need to start from scratch.
 There's no "upgrading from C++ to Python" here.
-The game will be rebuild from the ground up with Python.
+The game will be rebuilt from the ground up with Python.